-- Should I focus on a project or catch up on my Facebook status?
+- Should you focus on a project or catch up on Facebook?

 - To exercise or not to exercise?

-- How can I best serve my community?
+- How can you best serve your community?

-- How do I best equip my kids to face the challenges and opportunities in today’s world?
+- How do you best equip your children to face today’s world?

 Be honest with yourself.
 Ask yourself two questions:

-- What do you really want to do right now?
+- What do I really want to do right now?

-- What is the best thing to do right now?
+- What is the best thing I can do right now?

 Keep it simple.
-Don’t make things overly complicated.
+Don’t make things complicated.
 For little decisions, run through the possible scenarios and make your best choice immediately.
-For bigger decision, list out the pros and cons of each decision, get advice from a few trusted advisers, and then decide.
+For bigger decision, list out the pros and cons for each decision, get advice from a few trusted advisers, and then take action.

-Keep it short.
+Move quickly.
 Most decisions, even big ones, should be made quicker rather than slower.
-Don’t misunderstand, I’m not talking about making rash decisions.
-However, even big, important decisions can be made within a matter of a couple of weeks once you have gathered enough facts.
-Spending too much time contemplating a single decision leads to a lot of wasted energy and second guessing.
+Don’t misunderstand, I’m not talking about rash decisions.
+However, even big, important decisions can be made within a couple of weeks once you gather enough facts.
+Spending too much time contemplating a single decision leads to wasted energy and second guessing.

 No decision is a decision.
-The worst decision is not a “mistake;” the worst decision is no decision.
-You can correct mistakes, but indecision is paralyzing.
+The worst possible decision is not making a “mistake.”
+The worst possible decision is getting stuck making no decision.
+You can correct a mistake, but indecision is paralyzing.